Bravo Transport

-Bravo Transport Services Limited (匯達交通服務), simply Bravo Transport is a Hong Kong public transport company, which owns two of the city's bus operators Citybus and New World First Bus.
-Another subsidiary, Bravo Media, is the agency for the company's exterior and interior bus advertising concessions.
+Bravo Transport Services Limited (匯達交通服務), simply Bravo Transport is a Hong Kong public transport company, which owns one of the city's bus operators Citybus.

-The company is majority owned by private equity firm Templewater (through its subsidiary Templewater Bravo), with remaining shareholding held by Hong Kong-listed company Hans Energy and British bus company Ascendal Group.
+The company is majority owned by Hong Kong-listed company Hans Energy, with the remainder shareholding held by private equity firm Templewater (through its subsidiary Templewater Bravo).
+Until 2024, Templewater used to be the majority shareholder, and British bus company Ascendal Group held a minority shareholding with Hans Energy.
 The CEO of Bravo Transport is Adam Leishman, the founder of Ascendal Group.

 Its slogan is "Connecting people and our city" (彼此連城一線).

 History

 Bravo Transport was set up as a consortium between Templewater (90.8%), Hans Energy (8.6%) and Ascendal Group (0.6%).
 Templewater is a private equity fund founded by Investec Bank and Cliff Zhang.
 Hans Energy is an energy company listed on the Hong Kong Stock Exchange.
 Ascendal is a United Kingdom-based bus company founded by Adam Leishman in 2018 and has operations in Cambridgeshire and Chile.